emmt/TiPi/docs/shaped-arrays.md

 assign values of the original array with `get(...)` and `set(...)` methods.

-## Operations Available for Arrays with Unveiled Type
+## Operations available for arrays with unveiled type

 Add/subtract/multiply all elements by a scalar: